-If you can’t send e-mail messages from our server do the following:
+If you can’t send email messages from our server, you can do the following:

 1. Make sure you have SMTP authentication enabled in your mail client.
 If you are using Outlook Express you can enable that via Tools -> Accounts -> Properties -> Servers tab -> My SMTP server requires authentication

 2. Check if your ISP is blocking port 25